 Croup is caused by a viral infection.
-It triggers inflammation in the upper airways (voice box and windpipe), which can lead to swelling and restricted air flow that affects your child’s breathing.
-Croup mainly affects children between six months and three years, but can affect older children too.
+It causes inflammation in the upper airways (voice box and windpipe).
+This can lead to swelling and restricted air flow that affects your child’s breathing.
+Croup mainly affects children between six months and three years but can affect older children too.
 It’s a seasonal illness, mainly occurring in the late autumn.

 There’s no test for croup – it can only be diagnosed from the symptoms.
-Croup may begin with a cold, such as a runny nose, sore throat and mild fever.
+Croup symptoms may begin with a cold, such as a runny nose, sore throat and mild fever.
 But the key feature of croup is a distinctive seal-like barky cough, which may come on suddenly.
 Your child may also have a hoarse voice and a harsh, high-pitched wheezing sound (called stridor) when they breathe in.
 These symptoms are usually worse at night.

-If you think your child has croup, it’s important to speak to your GP.
-They’ll be able to advise on the right care and treatment and check there’s no other reason for the symptoms, such as something stuck in your child’s throat.
+If you think your child has croup, it’s important to speak to a GP.
+They’ll be able to advise on the right care and treatment.
+They will also check there’s no other reason for the symptoms, such as something stuck in your child’s throat.